eastmaels/steemblog.github.io/_posts/account/justyy/2018-11-15_simple-video-downloader-3-0-4-webpack-es6-unit-tests-and-more.md

 - - -

-This page is synchronized from the post: [Simple Video Downloader 3.0.4 - Webpack, ES6, Unit Tests and more!](https://steemit.com/@justyy/simple-video-downloader-3-0-4-webpack-es6-unit-tests-and-more)
+This page is synchronized from the post: ['Simple Video Downloader 3.0.4 - Webpack, ES6, Unit Tests and more!'](https://steemit.com/@justyy/simple-video-downloader-3-0-4-webpack-es6-unit-tests-and-more)